kunalrshah/blockchain-developer-bootcamp-final-project/README.md

 ```
 PRIVATE_KEYS="<provide comma-separated list of private keys corresponding to as many ethereum account addresses as you wish to use>"
-INFURA_API_KEY="<include your Infura API Key Here"
+INFURA_API_KEY="<include your Infura API Key Here>"
 ```

 ## TODO features
-- B2B Loyalty Alliances Marketplace
+- B2B Loyalty Alliances Marketplace - complete functionality to create a new Alliance, add new loyalty issuer members to the alliance
-- Loyalty Rewards as NFT Coupons after reaching a certain points threshold
+- Loyalty Rewards (based on points thresholds) as NFT Coupons & exchange of these NFT coupons
-- Metrics on Loyalty Liability breakage and margin capital per Loyalty Issuer as a measure of "benefits derived from staking their "Loyalty Liability Amount" to mint PRLZ tokens
+- Metrics on the benefits derived by the loyalty issuers from staking their "Loyalty Liability Amount" on PearlZZ
+- That is, what has PearlZZ done for their business lately :-)